OpenZeppelin/defender-templates/defender/poap/README.md

 build: `yarn build`
 deploy: `sls deploy`

 Now you can log in to your defender account and copy webhook URL that can be used to mint tokens.
-Make sure relayer has funds and has mint permissions on the contract you are using!
+Make sure the Relayer has funds and has mint permissions on the contract you are using!

 To ease signature generation there is helper script available:

 from root of repo `yarn ts-node scripts/signPOAPMessage.ts --name <AttendeeName>`

-We encorauge you to experiment with this template, having address and attendee name or another details in autotasks you can forward them to your hubspot/backend and/or implement verification logic!
+We encourage you to experiment with this template, having address and attendee name or another details in Autotasks you can forward them to your hubspot/backend and/or implement verification logic!

 Example of request body: